 What are Parallel Lines?

-When parallel lines (L1 and L2) are intersected by another line (which is called a transversal), many angles are formed which are equal.
-These pairs of equal angles thus formed have special names.
+When any two parallel lines are intersected by another line called a transversal, many pairs of angles are formed.
+While some angles are congruent (equal), the others are supplementary.
+Observe the following figure to see the parallel lines labeled as L1 and L2 that are cut by a transversal.
 Eight separate angles have been formed by the two parallel lines and a transversal.
-Each angle has been labeled using alphabets.
+Each angle has been labeled using an alphabet.

-Given below are the angles and the angle pairs formed by the two parallel lines L1 and L2.
+Given below are the pairs of angles formed by the two parallel lines L1 and L2.

-- Alternate exterior angles so formed are equal.
+- Any two lines are said to be parallel if the Alternate exterior angles so formed are equal.

 Parallel Lines Equation